How Sunday Came to be Called The Lord's Day

 The above passages clearly refer to Jesus who is also the Word.
 He made all things including his day of rest.

 "Here is the patience of the saints, who keep the commandments of God, and the faith of Jesus."
-Revelation 14:12
+Apocalypse (Revelation in Protestant Bibles) 14:12

 So John, in prophetic vision, saw that keeping the commandments of God was still important.
 Maybe the change in God's holy day of rest came later?